-ADAPT-PT/RC 2019

-Getting Started Tutorial
+ADAPT-PT/RC 20 Getting Started Tutorial ADAPT-PT mode Copyright© 2020

-ADAPT-RC mode

-Update:

-December 2019 Copyright © ADAPT Corporation all rights reserved ADAPT-PT/RC® 2019-Tutorial- 1 This ADAPT-PT/RC 2019 Getting Started Tutorial is intended to be used as a practical example and guide for modeling a 2D post-tensioned two-way slab frame in the RC mode of the program.
+This ADAPT-PT/RC 20 Getting Started Tutorial is intended to be used as a practical example and guide for modeling a 2D post-tensioned two-way slab frame in the PT mode of the program.
 While the example is related to a specific system type (two-way slab) the workflow applies to input of one-way slabs and beams.
-For additional information, refer to the ADAPT-PT/RC 2019 Getting Started Tutorial for PT mode and the ADAPT-PT/RC 2019 User Manual.
+For additional information, refer to the ADAPT-PT/RC 20 Getting Started Tutorial for RC mode and the ADAPT-PT/RC 20 User Manual.
 Both documents can be accessed from the HELP menu of the program.
 The example model is created with the help of a wizard which consists of different Input Forms.
 Each Input Form can be accessed at any time through the Menu Bar.
 The input that you provide on the Input Forms is displayed real-time in the Structure View.
 The view of the structure can be modified with the help of the View Toolbar which contains View Tools with which you can change the perspective, turn on and off components and zoom.
-The Main Toolbar contains Common Tools such as New Project, Open Project and Save Project.
+The Main Toolbar contains Common Tools such as New Project, Open Project, and Save Project.

-FIGURE 1: ADAPT-RC User Interface 1 COLUMN-SUPPORTED SLAB (TWO-WAY SYSTEM) The objective of this tutorial is to explain how a floor strip or frame line is idealized from a complete floor system and modeled as a slab- or beam-frame ADAPT-PT/RC 2019.
-This tutorial will demonstrate the step-by-step procedure in the RC mode of ADAPT-PT/RC to generate data, analyze and design a column-supported slab which is a part of a floor system.
-A column-supported slab is generally considered as a conventionally reinforced two-way system.
-The tutorial covers the following features of the program: - Generation of input data, using the simple "Conventional" option of the program. - Review of program calculated results and reports, both tabular and graphical.
+Figure 1: ADAPT-PT User Interface

+1 Column-Supported Slab (Two-Way System) The objective of this tutorial is to explain how a floor strip or frame line is idealized from a complete floor system and modeled as a slab- or beam-frame in ADAPT-PT/RC.
+This tutorial will demonstrate the step-by-step procedure in the PT mode of ADAPT-PT/RC to generate data, analyze and design a column-supported slab which is a part of a floor system.
+A column-supported slab is generally considered as a two-way system.
+The tutorial covers the following features of the program: - Generation of input data, using the simple "Conventional" option of the program. - Design based on the post-tensioning "effective force" method, as opposed to selection of number of tendons.
 The structure selected is a typical design strip from a floor system.
 The geometry, material, loading and other particulars of the structure are given below.
 The geometry of the whole floor is shown in Figure 1-1.
 The design strip for this tutorial is shown hatched in Figure 1-2.

-FIGURE 1-1
+Figure 1-1

-FIGURE 1-2 The lengths and tributary widths of the spans of the design strip in orthogonal direction are shown in Figure 1-3.
+Figure 1-2 The lengths and tributary widths of the spans of the design strip in orthogonal direction are shown in Figure 1-3.

-FIGURE 1-3 The elevation of the design strip is shown in Figure 1-4.
+Figure 1-3 The elevation of the design strip is shown in Figure 1-4.

-FIGURE 1-4 The length of the spans of the design strip along support line 2 is shown in Figure 1-5.
+Figure 1-4 The length of the spans of the design strip along support line 2 is shown in Figure 1-5.

-FIGURE 1-5 The idealized design strip is shown in Figure 1-6.
+Figure 1-5 The idealized design strip is shown in Figure 1-6.

-ADAPT-PT/RC® 2019-Tutorial- 5

-FIGURE 1-6
+Figure 1-6

-MATERIAL PROPERTIES AND LOADING
+1.1 Material Properties and Loading

 Thickness of slab = 10 inch

 (i) Material Properties

-o Concrete:
+Concrete:

-Compressive strength, f'c = 4000 psi Weight = 150 pcf Modulus of Elasticity = 3605 psi Nonprestressed Reinforcement:
+Compressive strength, f'c = 4000 psi Weight = 150 pcf Modulus of Elasticity = 3605 psi Prestressing: